workfi-tools/Grants-Program/applications/workfi_tools.md

 #### Attributive rates

-Changes in reputation indicators depending on the user's competencies (software, hard skills, area of knowledge and work).
+Changes in reputation indicators depend on the user's competencies (software, hard skills, area of knowledge and work).

 #### Rates typology